makesuperza333/INC281-2020/README.md

 ### Design and complete a mini-project:

-- Adapt the previous project or redesign a new one
+- Adapt the previous project or redesign a new one to meet the minimum requirements (see below)

 - The circuit can be run in the Proteus simulator